 - Confidentiality is important.
 Please do not wander around the Special Care Nursery, look at, or touch other infants while you are in the facility.

 - Our knowledgeable nursing staff is always available if you have questions about your baby.
 We also encourage attending daily bedside shift reports, at 6:45 a.m. and 6:45 p.m., to talk about your baby’s status with the nurse.

 - Keep your mobile device on vibrate or silent while in the nursery.

 - You can bring a camera to take pictures of your baby.
 For privacy reasons, don’t take photos of other babies in the nursery.

 Items You Can’t Bring to the Special Care Nursery

 Some things aren’t allowed in the Special Care Nursery, such as:

 - Watches or jewelry (except wedding bands)

 - Tobacco and vapor/e-cigarettes

-The Special Care Nursery is adjacent to the Labor and Delivery and Mother-Baby units in the Women’s Center at Nash General Hospital.
+The Special Care Nursery is adjacent to the Mother-Baby units in the Nash Women’s Center.